tiagoprn/my_talks/kibana/presentation.md

 # Considerations on how to query your data on elasticsearch - example (2/3)

-- With the mapping feature we can tell es how to store the information and how we plan to search for it.
+- With the **mapping feature we can tell es how to store the information and how we plan to search for it**.
 On the example above, we would have to tell es that we want it to NOT analyse an e-mail field when it finds one, so that we can do an exact search on its` value.
 On the next slide we can see an example on how to do that: